RyeToastyO/Ecs/README.md

 ```

 ### Component Manipulation
-Note: Standard components must be plain old data
-      They do not run destructors, and are moved using direct memcpy
+Note: Standard components must be plain old data.
+They do not run destructors and are moved using direct memcpy
 ```C++
 mgr.AddComponents(entity, ComponentC{30.0f}, ComponentD{1});
 mgr.RemoveComponents<ComponentA, ComponentB>(entity);